 API Integration

-Integrate localization directly into your CI/CD pipeline using the PTC REST API.
-The API lets you add and update source files, retrieve information, manage translations, and more.
+If you’d prefer to integrate localization directly into your CI/CD pipeline, the PTC REST API gives you full control.
+You can add and update source files, retrieve translation status, manage translations programmatically, and more.

 To get started, go to Settings → Manage API Tokens and click Add access token to generate your token.
-Then follow the PTC API Reference to integrate software localization into your development process.
+Then follow the PTC API Reference for everything you need to integrate localization into your build process.